LlmKira/Openaibot/README_EN.md

   <a href="README.md">📝 中文Readme</a>
 </p>

+> Any issues with deployment?
+Submit an Issue to help us fix SLA

 LLMBot is a message queue based IM Bot developed around the concept of an intelligent robot assistant that can be loaded with plugins to perform many functions.
 Implemented with Openai's new Feature `gpt-function-call`